 The accessories merchandise refers to items that are directly related to the product the customer is purchasing.
 For example, a soft case for the digital SLR camera or a drain hose for the washing machine or a belt to match the shoes.
 These are all items that work in concert with each other and raise the customer's satisfaction and experience levels.

 The extra category, though, refers to merchandise that is not related.
 So, let's say the customer came in for a pair of sandals, and you show them the new crop pants you just got in.
 Or the customer came in for a new shovel for her garden, and you show her the latest plant food product that just arrived.

 In both cases, you are using suggestive selling to introduce the product.
 And also in both cases, if you spend some time asking the right questions (what's also called researching with the customer) at the beginning of the sale, you set yourself up for suggestive or cross-selling later in the sale.
 In other words, the more questions you ask at the front of the sale about the customer's wants, interests, needs, concerns and desires, the more "ammunition" you will have to sell with later.

-Think of it this way, if the customer tell you they are shopping for a shovel, then you should ask questions about the project they are working in, the type of projects they love to do, etc. If you listen carefully, you will see opportunities to cross-sell in your store.
+Think of it this way: If the customer tells you they are shopping for a shovel, then you should ask questions about the project they are working in, the type of projects they love to do, etc. If you listen carefully, you will see opportunities to cross-sell in your store.
 Once you know the project, you can suggestive sell other merchandise that may help them on the project.
 Or you can even suggest other merchandise for similar projects since the customer told you how much they love these types of projects.